Goodka7/SOC/Broken-Access-Control/README.md

 Next the playbook is asking to verify if the attack was actually successful, this is something that we can possibly verify on the EndPoint.
 ![image](https://github.com/user-attachments/assets/1fad3e42-f7be-400e-88e5-8f3efe196801)

 After looking over the EndPoint, there was no suspicious processes running, and the Terminal (Command) history and browser history were blank.
 However, we can see from the earlier network logs (above) that the HTTP Requests from the Malicious IP were given a response code of "200" meaning that the server accepted the commands.
-This means the attack was in face successful.
+This means the attack was in fact successful.

 ![image](https://github.com/user-attachments/assets/068776cc-7259-4a62-8e21-cb0fd7bc824d)